You dumped me after taking advantage of me: Lady calls out comedian Broda Shaggi

 Kayanmata seller calls out Bobrisky

-Popular crossdresse, Bobrisky was called out several times in the month of September and a kayanmata seller, Omoshola who replied claims of gold diversion by Bobrisky spilled secrets too.
+Popular crossdresser Bobrisky was called out several times in the month of September.
+A kayanmata seller, Omoshola, who replied claims of gold diversion by Bobrisky spilt secrets too.

 The aphrodisiac seller started by noting that Bobrisky fabricated lies against her just to satisfy his greed and even had the guts to bring her family into it.